wagtail/wagtail-live/docs/getting_started/tutorial.md

         content_panels = Page.content_panels + LivePageMixin.panels
 ```

-We'll need to precise the path to our live page model as the value of the `WAGTAIL_LIVE_PAGE_MODEL` setting:
+We'll need to specify the path to our live page model as the value of the `WAGTAIL_LIVE_PAGE_MODEL` setting:

 ```python
 WAGTAIL_LIVE_PAGE_MODEL = "liveblog.models.LiveBlogPage"